-- a.
-Institutional prices for dairy products will be reduced by 10% (15% for butter and 5% for skimmed milk powder) to take account of, inter alia, the reduction of production costs following the price decrease for cereals and concentrates. - b.
-Since the price decrease for inputs will mainly benefit intensive milk production, an annual dairy cow premium (75 ECU) will be introduced to avoid penalising the producers concerned and to encourage extensive dairy farming.
-The premium will be paid for the first 40 cows in every herd on condition that the following stocking rates are fully respected: - less favoured areas : 1.4 LU per hectare of forage. - other areas : 2 livestock units (LU) per hectare of forage;
+- (a) Institutional prices for dairy products will be reduced by 10% (15% for butter and 5% for skimmed-milk powder) to take account of, inter alia, the reduction of production costs following the price decrease for cereals and concentrates. - (b) Since the price decrease for inputs will mainly benefit intensive milk production, an annual dairy cow premium (ECU 75) will be introduced to avoid penalizing the producers concerned and to encourage extensive dairy farming.
+The premium will be paid for the first 40 cows in every herd on condition that the following stocking rates are fully respected: - (i) less-favoured areas: 1.4 livestock units (LU) per hectare of forage; - (ii) other areas: 2 LU per hectare of forage.